shuklaayush/badger-sett-1.5/README.md

 ## badgerTree is in the Vault
 Set in the vault and transfered when reported by the strat

-## Harvest and Tend return a list of tokens
+## Harvest and Tend return a list of TokenAmounts
-The list is to be interpreted as the `protectedTokens` and the actual enforcing has to be done by the Strategist
+TokenAmount is a simple (address, uint) struct that enables generic return values

 ## SECURITY!!!
 IMPORTANT